PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

 pip3.7 install -U [whl package name]
 ```

+Note:
-Note: We used Python3.7 command as an example above, if the version of your Python is 3.6/3.8/3.9, please change pip3.7 in the commands to pip3.6/pip3.8/pip3.9
+We used Python3.7 command as an example above, if the version of your Python is 3.6/3.8/3.9, please change pip3.7 in the commands to pip3.6/pip3.8/pip3.9.
+During the compilation process, you need to download dependencies from github.
+Please make sure that your compilation environment can download the code from github normally.

 #### Congratulations, now that you have successfully installed PaddlePaddle using Docker, you only need to run PaddlePaddle after entering the Docker container.
 For more Docker usage, please refer to the [official Docker documentation](https://docs.docker.com/).